RedisGraph/RedisGraph/docs/docs/configuration.md

 ### TIMEOUT

-(Deprecated in RedisGraph v2.10.
-Use `TIMEOUT_MAX` and `TIMEOUT_DEFAULT` instead)
+(Deprecated in RedisGraph v2.10 It is recommended to use `TIMEOUT_MAX` and `TIMEOUT_DEFAULT` instead)

 The `TIMEOUT` configuration parameter specifies the default maximal execution time for read queries, in milliseconds.
+Write queries do not timeout.

 When a read query execution time exceeds the maximal execution time, the query is aborted and the query reply is `(error) Query timed out`.

 The `TIMEOUT` query parameter of the `GRAPH.QUERY`, `GRAPH.RO_QUERY`, and `GRAPH.PROFILE` commands can be used to override this value.

-This configuration parameter is enforced only for read queries.
-Prior to RedisGraph v2.10, write queries do not timeout.

 #### Default